Written by Greg Ellifritz

 Think about it this way: when the cops come to arrest the criminal, they will probably use team tactics and at least one cover officer to make the approach.
 If I was responding, I’d wait until I had at least one other officer on the scene to cover me before approaching any armed suspect…injured or not.
 If I don’t feel comfortable enough to put hands on the injured attacker without the assistance of my armed co-workers for backup, you certainly shouldn’t feel safe approaching him alone to provide first aid.

-I am a cop and a first aid instructor.
+I spent 25 years as a cop and I’m currently both a police tactics and first aid instructor.
 I am not a lawyer.
 As such, you shouldn’t consider this legal advice.
 I am solely relating how I would handle the situation.
 I would not approach the attacker I just shot.
 I don’t think you should either.
 An armed citizen has no legal duty to provide aid in any circumstance.
 If you are a cop on duty, you may be required to provide aid.
 Check your state’s law and any relevant court cases to determine the proper course of action you should take in a similar situation.